spyre-project/spyre/README.md

 download archives for _musl-libc_, _openssl_, _yara_, build those and
 then build _spyre_.

+> If you encounter some errors while compiling which complains about
+> `unsupported setting GO386=387` you are on a newer go version (which is fine) to compile the i386 binaries.
+>
+> To solve this, just try `GO386=softfloat make` instead of just `make`.

 The bare _spyre_ binaries are created in `_build/<triplet>/`.

 Running `make release` creates a ZIP file that contains those binaries